mojoee/03_UrbanDevelopmentTaiwan/README.md

 ## Todos
 * DEA --> 1st draft
-* embedd the text into embedding space
+* embedd the text into embedding space --> done
+* find clusters for the embeddings
+* are other embeddings better?
+* get some feedback and see where we can go

 ## Demand